Article's Content

 How to Apply These Tips

 In fact, we’ve been breaking down how B2B leaders have been executing these exact strategies for years.
-For example, if you want to see fantastic local SEO efforts, check out how Dialpad is dominating area codes.
+For example, if you want to see fantastic geo-specific SEO efforts, check out how Dialpad is dominating area codes.
 If you want to see excellent content quality, look no further than our breakdown of Stripe’s content.
 Finally, you can also check out an amazing backlink strategy in our Buffer breakdown.